 I used to believe I was the queen of procrastinators, ‘stop procrastinating’ I would say to myself.
-What I have learned about procrastinating is that the things I put off, are the things I least like to do!
+I have learned about procrastinating that the things I put off are the things I least like to do!

 What I do now, to stop me from putting everything off until tomorrow, is to plan each day by writing myself a list of stuff to do.

-Planning puts you in control of your time, and you will less likely daydream and waste time.
+Planning puts you in control of your time, and you will be less likely to daydream and waste time.
 You can even do a timetable for the whole week.